StudioLive XX.4.2 Ai - Universal Control Ai Console

 E.) Device Window (Firewire/option card connection):

-When a StudioLive Ai mixer is connected via Firewire or one of the
+When a StudioLive Ai mixer is connected via Firewire or one of the optional cards available (coming soon), you will see the designated icon for that connection.

 Should you need to troubeshoot this connection, please see this link here.